jadnco/blear/README.md

 Type: `integer`
 Default: `20`

-Pixel representation if the blur radius.
+Pixel representation of the blur radius.

 ##### background